trilitech/tezos-developer-docs/docs/tutorials/dapp/part-4.md

 1. Wait for confirmation popup
 1. Refresh the contract list

-:ok_hand:

-Let's deploy a new contract V2 and test it again.
+1. Deploy a new contract V2 and test it again.

 > Note : Remember that the `storage.feedback` field cannot change on any deployed smart contract because there is no exposed method to update it.
 > Let's change this value for the new contract instance, and call it `hello`

-Edit `pokeGame.storageList.jsligo` and add a new variable on it.
+7. Edit `pokeGame.storageList.jsligo` and add a new variable on it.
 Don't forget again to change `proxy` and `contractPrevious` by our own values !

 ```ligolang
 const storageV2 = {